HOW TO PLAY TEXAS HOLD’EM LIKE A BOSS

 - Bet, that is, make a bet at the proper limit for that round

 If no one bets, each player in turn has the same choices.
-It is possible in every round except the first for no betting to occur.
+It’s possible in every round except the first for no betting to occur.
 No betting in a round is called being checked around.

 If anyone bets, each succeeding player has three choices:

-- Fold – stop playing in the hand and forfeit any money they have bet
+- Fold – stop playing in the hand and forfeit any chips they have bet

 - Call – match the preceding bet